Competition in the marketplace is fierce, and trends come and go.

 - Web Search: The most common use for Google Trends, web search can be used to understand what your customers are typing into the search box on Google.
 From here, you can create dedicated landing pages covering each specific keyword and keywords found in the related search table.

 - Image Search: Image search is most important for specific industries, however, can be used by any business to reach customers on a visual medium.
 If your SEO strategy includes campaigns around traffic from website images, analyse the search volume index for image searches.

 - News Search: Find trending news searches and topics that users in your region show interest in.
 After analysing the keywords and data, you can create news articles and feature articles based on what is trending.

-- Google Shopping: If you run an online e-commerce store, there’s not much more rewarding then finding a trending search and capturing those leads.
-Use data from Google Trends to create content on your product descriptions to match the trending search data.
+- Google Shopping: If you run an online e-commerce store, there’s not much more rewarding than finding a trending search and capturing those leads.
+Use data from Google search trends to create content on your product descriptions to match the trending search data.

 - YouTube Search: Understanding YouTube trends allows you to capture users seeking video content to entertain, teach or explain a certain topic.
 Use YouTube search data to find keywords and trending topics, the satisfy these searches with videos you create.